 I'm standing on a sunny playing field in a corner of post industrial Kent, trying to take in the fact that what Im watching is a football revolution.

 In a few hours I will feel elated.
 Then despairing.
 But at 11am, as I pull out of my south London street in a Toyota Auris estate, I am trying to feel calm.
 It’s a new career.
 I’m about to start my first shift as an Uber driver.
 You don’t join Uber for a laugh, or even a feature in a Saturday magazine.
 It has taken me six months and £550 in admin costs to get here.
 There are criminal record checks, medicals, training in how to navigate using the London A-Z – there’s no GPS in sight during training.

 I remember the radio broadcast - three bodies found in the Channel, a yacht missing.
 But I only took a close interest a few days later when it was reported that accident investigators were examining the hull of the P&O ferry Pride of Bilbao.

 'They put a gun to the back of my head.
 I heard them cock it.
 It jammed'

 Up close it looks like a normal, if rather high-powered, literary event.
 We're in the hall of the British Library.
-Mark Lawson is holding aloft a new book and chatting breezily to the thirtysomething celebrity author sitting alongside him.
+On stage is Mark Lawson, the nation's undisputed master of cultural ceremonies, holding aloft a new book and chatting breezily to the thirtysomething celebrity author sitting alongside him.